oracle/graalpython/docs/user/Jython.md

 </dependency>
 ```

-Afterwards, basic usage of GraalVM's Python can be achieved by replacing
+Afterwards, basic usage of GraalPy can be achieved by replacing

 ```java
 ScriptEngine python = new ScriptEngineManager().getEngineByName("python");